IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .gray}
 ### Uncovering and Combating Stereotypes:

+- Isar Nejadgholi, Kathleen C. Fraser, Anna Kerkhof, and Svetlana Kiritchenko (2024).
+Challenging Negative Gender Stereotypes: A Study on the Effectiveness of Automated Counter-Stereotypes.
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024) (pp. 3005-3015). [[pdf](https://aclanthology.org/2024.lrec-main.268/)]
 - Kathleen C. Fraser, Svetlana Kiritchenko, Isar Nejadgholi, and Anna Kerkhof (2023) What Makes a Good Counter-Stereotype?
 Evaluating Strategies for Automated Responses to Stereotypical Text.
 In Proceedings of the First Workshop on Social Influence in Conversations (SICon), Toronto, ON, Canada, July 2023. [[pdf](https://www.svkir.com/papers/Fraser-et-al-CounterStereotypes-SICon-2023.pdf)]
 - Kathleen C. Fraser, Svetlana Kiritchenko, and Isar Nejadgholi.
 (2022).
 Computational Modelling of Stereotype Content in Text.
 Frontiers in Artificial Intelligence, April, 2022. [[paper](https://www.frontiersin.org/articles/10.3389/frai.2022.826207/full)]
 - Kathleen C. Fraser, Isar Nejadgholi, and Svetlana Kiritchenko (2021).
 Understanding and Countering Stereotypes: A Computational Approach to the Stereotype Content Model.
 In Proceedings of the Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021), August 2021. [[pdf](https://aclanthology.org/2021.acl-long.50/)]